top of page

 hi, i'm jen!

-Welcome to the place where all of the wonderful and weird ideas and projects taking up space in my brain and my LinkedIn profile will live.
-Or, as most creatives call it...a portfolio.
+Welcome to the magical pink place where all of the wonderful and weird ideas and projects taking up space in my brain and my LinkedIn profile live.
+I believe most creatives call this a "portfolio."

 I'm an award-winning creative strategist with a passion for crafting unique content and experiences to drive fandom and community in music, entertainment, and pop culture.